mathewgaohu/Notes/Installations/ssh.md

 ```
 When connecting to a server at the first time, it will ask you to confirm the server.
 Once you confirm it, your computer will remember it and won't ask you again.
-Then it will ask for your password.
-It's the Oden Institute password.
+Then it will ask for your password, which is the Oden Institute password.
 Enter it and you are in.

 ## Tips
 ### 1. passwordless login
-run this command in the terminal,
+Run this command in the terminal,
 ```
 ssh-keygen
 ```